If you are a mother, you know it’s hard organizing with kids in the house. Use these tips to avoid clutter, messes, and disorder.

 4. What are your favorite tools for organizing?
 Both electronic and in various places in your home.

-5. What is your philosophy for keeping a nice home while having young children?
+5. What is your philosophy for keeping organized with children in the house?

 6. One piece of advice for busy moms of little ones who want their homes to look good, but aren’t sure where to start?